jamesl1001/simpleslider/README.md

 SimpleSlider is a responsive slider script written using pure Javascript (no libraries).

+The images will scale to completely fill the wrapper leaving no whitespace, similar to `background-size:cover`

 All animations are done using CSS3, which means to see the beautiful transitions you'll have to be using a modern browser, but it will still gracefully degrade for older browsers.

 The project is open source; I accept suggested change requests.